ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 Once the reboot is complete and the Performance Storage Device is added, we can verify if MPIO is configured and working.
 To do so, look at **Target Device Details** and click **MPIO**:
 ![DeviceDetails_0](/images/DeviceDetails_0.png)

-If MPIO has not been configured on your Performance Storage Device and the SoftLayer Teams performs Maintenance or a Network Outage occurs, your Storage Device will disconnect and become unavailable.
+If MPIO has not been configured on your Performance Storage Device and the {{site.data.keyword.BluSoftlayer_full}} Teams performs Maintenance or a Network Outage occurs, your Storage Device will disconnect and become unavailable.
 MPIO will ensure an extra level of connecitivty during those events, and will keep an established session with active reads/writes going to the LUN.